uwe-app/blueprints/default/site/index.md

 Edit the `site/partials/header.hbs` and `site/partials/footer.hbs` files to change the website header and footer.

-> Note that adding files and editing partials currently requires a restart when live reload is enabled.

 ## Styles

 Included are some basic styles but you probably want to use your own; edit the `site/assets/styles/main.css` file to customize the styles for this website.